St Columb’s Cathedral, Derry-Londonderry

 A grisly reminder of more savage times can be found in St Peter’s Church in Drogheda, where the head of St Oliver Plunkett, a former archbishop of Armagh, is preserved in a shrine.

-Armagh, which is just up the road, was named the heart of Christianity in Ireland by St Patrick.
+Armagh, which is just up the road, was named the centre of Christianity in Ireland by St Patrick.

 For those of you looking to find out how part of St Oliver Plunkett’s anatomy came to be in the church, he was hanged, drawn and quartered by the English in 1681, but his head was eventually brought to Drogheda.
 The church also has his forearms; and the door of his cell is at Newgate Prison.